Triglycerides

 If your triglyceride concentration is very high (e.g. at least 10–15 mmol/L), this indicates you are at risk of pancreatitis.
 In these circumstances, it is important to try and lower your triglyceride levels, which might involve either drugs or lifestyle changes, depending on the cause.

 There are many factors which can cause high triglycerides.
 Examples include a high fat or high sugar diet, high intake of alcohol, obesity and diabetes.
-Lifestyle changes can therefore be effective in reducing triglyceride levels.
+Lifestyle changes can therefore be very effective in reducing triglyceride levels.
 Drug treatments are also available if lifestyle changes are insufficient.
 There are also genetic factors which increase triglyceride levels.
+Raised triglyceride levels may also be secondary to pregnancy, kidney disease, liver disease, or an under active thyroid gland (hypothyroidism).

 Previously, fasting for 12 hours was recommended, as triglycerides increase after a meal for several hours.
 However, studies now show that readings after a meal are just as useful as fasting levels.
 There may be instances where your doctor recommends having the sample taken when fasting, so follow their advice.

-Since triglycerides are circulating forms of fat, you might think that a high fat diet will raise triglycerides and a low fat diet would lower triglycerides.
-This is true, but, carbohydrate also has a very important effect on triglycerides.
-Diets high in carbohydrates, especially sugar, lead to increases in triglycerides as do diets rich in fats.
+Since triglycerides are circulating forms of fat, you might think that a high fat diet will raise triglycerides and a low fat diet will lower triglycerides.
+This is true, but carbohydrate also has a very important effect on triglycerides.
+Diets high in carbohydrates, especially sugar, lead to increases in triglycerides, as do diets rich in fats.

 Yes.
 Exercise is especially helpful in lowering triglycerides and raising HDL (which tends to decrease when triglycerides increase).
 Even in the absence of weight loss, exercise will help you lower both LDL cholesterol and triglycerides, while raising HDL cholesterol.